TobikoData/sqlmesh/docs/guides/connections.md

 **Note:** The following guide only applies when using the built-in scheduler.
 Connections are configured differently when using an external scheduler like Airflow.
 See the [Scheduling guide](scheduling.md) for more details.

-In order to deploy models and apply changes to them, a connection to the Data Warehouse must first be configured.
-This can be done through the `config.yaml` file in your project folder or in the `~/.sqlmesh` one.
+In order to deploy models and apply changes to them, you must configure a connection to the Data Warehouse.
+This can be done in either the `config.yaml` file in your project folder or the one in `~/.sqlmesh`.

-Each configured connection has a unique name associated with it, which can be used to select a specific connection when using CLI.
+Each configured connection has a unique name associated with it, which can be used to select a specific connection when using the CLI.
 For example:
 ```yaml linenums="1"
 connections:
     local_db:
         type: duckdb
 ```

-Now the defined connection can be specified in CLI as follows:
+Now the defined connection can be specified in the `sqlmesh plan` CLI command as follows:
 ```bash
 sqlmesh --connection local_db plan
 ```

 ## Default connection
-If no connection name is provided, then the first connection in the order of how connections are defined in the configuration will be picked.
+If no connection name is provided, then the first connection in the `config.yaml` connections specification will be used.

-Additionally the default connection can be set in the configuration:
+Additionally, you can set a default connection by specifying the connection name in the `default_connection` key:
 ```yaml linenums="1"
 default_connection: local_db
 ```

 ## Test connection
 By default, when running [tests](../concepts/tests.md) SQLMesh uses an in-memory DuckDB database connection.
-This behavior can be overridden in the configuration:
+You can override this behavior by specifying a connection name in the `test_connection` key:
 ```yaml linenums="1"
 test_connection: local_db
 ```
-Or in CLI:
+Or you can specify the test connection in the `sqlmesh plan` CLI command:
 ```bash
 sqlmesh --test-connection local_db plan
 ```